SKGleba/psp2ref/README.md

 # psp2ref
-"Reference headers" for Playstation Vita/TV's hardware.
+"Reference headers" for interacting with Playstation Vita/TV's hardware.

+### Nothing to see here